Pleasure (Jolin Tsai album): Touring

 On April 28, 2025, Mirror Media reported that Tsai is planning to launch a new concert tour with eight performances scheduled at the Taipei Dome in December of the same year, running from Christmas through New Year's Eve.
 This will mark her first performance at the Taipei Dome, and she is set to become the first female artist to hold eight consecutive shows at the venue.
 Each concert is expected to accommodate approximately 40,000 attendees, with a total projected audience of up to 320,000 people.
 On October 31, 2025, Tsai announced that she would kick off the Pleasure World Tour at the Taipei Dome on December 30, 2025.

 Critical reception

 Pleasure received a score of 90 from PlayMusic, which described it as one of Tsai's most rewarding works to revisit.
 The album was praised for its meticulous production and tightly arranged tracklist, with virtually no superfluous content, reflecting Tsai's departure from conventional commercial considerations.
 Boldly embracing a full dance-pop approach, the album fuses Western rhythms with classical elements, resulting in a diverse and richly layered sound.
 Thematically, it spans from flirtation and playfulness to social critique, showcasing Tsai's ambition to push musical boundaries.
 While it may initially come across as flamboyant, deeper listening reveals its intricate structure and thoughtful details.

+The judging panel of the 37th Golden Melody Awards stated that the album concretized the creator's musical vision and artistic aspirations, demonstrating a comprehensive integration of every stage of the pop music production process while establishing a distinctive aesthetic without deliberately following contemporary trends.
+The judges further noted that the album excelled in vocal recording, citing its tone, dynamic control, and overall sonic aesthetics, as well as its balance across diverse musical styles, internationally oriented production approach, sophisticated mixing, and high overall production quality.
+Regarding Tsai's vocal performance, the judges commented that she demonstrated a thorough understanding and effective use of her vocal characteristics, delivering a wide range of nuanced techniques throughout the album.
+They also highlighted her seamless transitions between Mandarin and English vocals and the album's consistent realization of its original creative concept, concluding that both her performance and the album as a whole were of an international standard.